-Historical data indicates that the Secchi depth in Beaver Lake was always less than the standard Oligotrophic (low productivity, nutrients and algae growth) standard for Secchi depth (4.0 m) with the exception of 2010 when Secchi depth (4.2 m) was slightly higher than the standard (Figure 10).
-No Secchi depth data was available for 2013.
-A temporal decreasing trend in Secchi depth was observed for Beaver Lake following 2012.
+Historical data indicates that the Secchi depth in Beaver Lake was always less than the standard Oligotrophic (low productivity, nutrients, and algae growth) standard for Secchi depth (4.0 m) except for 2010 when Secchi depth (4.2 m) was slightly higher than the standard (Figure 9).
+A temporal decreasing trend in Secchi depth was observed for Beaver Lake following 2012, until 2019, and 2020, when the average Secchi depth slightly improved.
+However, the overall trend for Secchi depth shows a gradual deterioration of water quality.
 The low average Secchi depth means that the lake water has poor transparency due to suspended materials.
 However, the Secchi depth readings may not provide an exact measure of the water transparency due to various errors such as time of the day, sun's glare on the water, and eyesight of the observer.

-Figure 10: Historical trend for Secchi depth in Beaver Lake
+Figure 9: Historical trend for Secchi depth in Beaver Lake